2014–15 Women's FA Cup: First round proper

-Second round
+Second round proper

 The FA Women's Premier League teams entered at this stage.
 All matches were played on 11 January 2015.
 The ties between Blackburn Rovers and Liverpool Marshall and Swindon Town and Carshalton Athletic were postponed with the later facing a FA investigation.
 Blackburn Rovers and Liverpool Marshall eventually played the match on 25 January after postponements due to a waterlogged and frozen pitches.
 Carhalton Athletic were awarded a walkover as Swindon Town were ejected from the competition for fielding an ineligible player in the 3rd round of qualifying.